INTERVIEW BY MARKO SYRJALA AND JARNO HUOVILA

 PICTURES BY MARKO SYRJALA AND ARCHIVES

 Francis Buchholz played with the Scorpions for almost twenty years, appearing on the “Fly to the Rainbow” (1974), “In Trance” (1975), “Virgin Killer” (1976), “Taken by Force” (1977), “Tokyo Tapes” (1978), “Lovedrive” (1979), “Animal Magnetism” (1980), “Blackout” (1982), “Love at First Sting (1984), “World Wide Live” (1985), “Savage Amusement” (1988) and “Crazy World” (1990) albums.
 By the early ’90s, Francis felt it was time to take a step away from the constant touring and the music business as a whole.
-Now he has finally returned to the stage together with his old friend and fellow ex-Scorpions member Uli Jon Roth.
+Francis has finally returned to stages with his old friend and fellow ex-Scorpions member Uli Jon Roth.
 We managed to sit down with Francis as he, among other things, recounted the confusing happenings surrounding the very successful “Love at First Sting” (1984) album as well as his activities for the past fifteen years away from the public eye and much more.

 ULI JON ROTH BAND

 You’ve just finished the first show of tour, how was it?

 I feel great because we haven’t played for some time, the last show that we did was in August in Italy, and we then took September and October off, so this was the first show of this European tour.
 Sometimes you have to think about how a certain song goes, but everything worked out fine.
 I was quite happy.

 You played quite a long show, well over two hours.
 Are you going to play this long every night of the tour?

 We always play too long.
 It’s fun.
 We play for two hours, two and a half hours sometimes.

 How did you get back into playing live with Uli?